BasherSG/Pure-B/README.md

 <div id="modules">
 	<h2>Modules:</h2>
-	<p>Modules are scripts that can be sourced, each module groups a bunch of useful bash functions.
+	<p>Modules are scripts that can be sourced, each module groups functions or runs some kind of code when called.
 Modules can also serve as <a href="#pureAsArgsParser">long arguments for scripts</a>.</p>
 	<ul>
 		<li><h3>core modules:</h3><ul>
 			<li>base64(Stable): Base 64 string encoding and decoding functions</li>